The biggest downside of Uber is surge pricing. Whenever you need a ride the most, the price always seems to double.

 If you don’t use Uber but are interested, Lyft has a similar service.
 For a one-time monthly fee of $299, riders can get 30 free rides, provided the ride would usually cost less than $15.

 The up-front payment is a lot scarier, but depending on how much you ride it could save you money.
-In general, frequent rideshare users can definitely save with subscription services, but you’ll need to look at your own riding habits to see which makes sense.
+Generally, frequent users can save with subscription services but look at your own riding habits to see which makes sense.